google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 compliant, the TLS client MAY also include a `CachedObject` of type `ct_compliant` in the `cached_info` extension.
 The `hash_value` field MUST be 1 byte long with the value 0.

-### Handling of Non-compliance

-If a TLS server presents a certificate chain that is non-compliant, and the use of a compliant certificate is mandated by an explicit security policy, application protocol specification, the TLS Feature extension or any other means, the TLS client MUST refuse the connection.

 ## Monitor    {#monitor}